 If you are thinking about shared physical custody in your divorce agreement, talk to us first.
 Contact our team of child custody attorneys today!

 Considering Joint Physical Custody?
 Something to Keep in Mind.

 Because joint physical custody necessarily places additional financial burdens on the family, the court also looks at the practical considerations, such as the financial status of the parents, the demands of parental employment, the proximity of their respective homes, and the age and number of the children.

 Questions About Joint Physical Custody?
 Talk to Us.

-At the Law Office of Steven P. Monaghan, LLC, we have had more than 30 years of experience answering the questions of clients like you considering joint physical custody.
+At the Law Office of Steven P. Monaghan, LLC, we have had more than 60 years of combined experience answering the questions of clients like you considering joint physical custody.

 Contact one of our Monmouth County custody attorneys by calling (732) 624-6343 and schedule your free consultation today!

 *Beck v.
 Beck, 86 N.J.
 480 (1981)